-To shoot with the self-portrait feature in combination with a continuous shutter (CS) mode (page 68), use [◄] and [▶] to turn on face detection (page 41).
+To shoot with the self-portrait feature in combination with a continuous shutter (CS) mode (page 37), turn off the Make-up Mode (page 42).
 Operation is the same as that when a continuous shutter (CS) mode is used in combination with Auto Shutter.
-See page 73 for more information.
+See page 71 for more information.

-- If the camera remains in Auto Shutter standby without releasing the shutter, you can record an image by pressing the shutter button all the way down again. - Shooting with the self-portrait feature may produce a blurred image when shooting in areas where lighting is dim, which results in a very slow shutter speed setting. - The Auto Power Off (page 146) trigger time is fixed at five minutes while the camera is in Auto Shutter standby.
-Sleep (page 145) is disabled while Auto Shutter being used.
+- If the camera remains in Auto Shutter standby without releasing the shutter, you can record an image by pressing the shutter button all the way down again. - Shooting with the self-portrait feature may produce a blurred image when shooting in areas where lighting is dim, which results in a very slow shutter speed setting. - The Auto Power Off (page 147) trigger time is fixed at five minutes while the camera is in Auto Shutter standby.
+Sleep (page 146) is disabled while Auto Shutter being used.